While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 Easy to Digest

-It might be easier to digest since fish has less connective tissue than meat and chicken.
+It might be easier to digest since fish have less connective tissue than meat and chicken.

-The muscle fibers found in fish are shorter compared to larger animals.
-In the end, this means that it makes it easier to digest.
+The muscle fibers in fish are shorter compared to larger animals.
+They also have fewer connective tissues compared to red meat and chicken.

-- Learn more the 19 Best Fish To Eat After A Workout (Plus 10 To Avoid)
+- Learn more about the Best Fish To Eat After A Workout

 Omega 6 vs. Omega 3 Ratio

-Although we need more omega-6 in our diets than omega-3, the amount of omega-6 fatty acids is way too high in a Western diet, resulting in constant inflammation in our body.
+Although you need more omega-6 in your diet than omega-3, the amount of omega-6 fatty acids is way too high in a Western diet (a 15:1 omega-6 to omega-3 ratio is common today).

-Farm-raised tilapia tends to be higher in omega-6, which means that you are adding more inflammatory properties to your body.
-A way of countering this effect is by making sure that you limit your omega-6 intake in other foods by reducing safflower oil, peanuts, and hemp seeds.
+A way to counter this effect is to make sure you limit your omega-6 intake from other foods like safflower oil, peanuts, and hemp seeds.

-As well, whenever possible, try to choose wild tilapia over farm-raised.
-However, I’ve rarely seen wild tilapia at the grocery store, unless it was a specialty grocery store that sources a lot of organic food.
+However, I rarely see wild tilapia at the grocery store unless it’s a specialty grocery store that sources a lot of organic food.

 Can You Eat Tilapia Before Workouts?